Live WebinarFour Patient Lifestyle Habits that Influence Healing

 June 29, 2021 | Advertorial

-DUBAI, UAE: In a study that is the first of its kind, researchers from Claude Bernard Lyon University in Lyon in France have shown that Perio plus regenerate mouthwash reduces the risk of transmitting SARS-CoV-2.
+LYON, France: In a study that is the first of its kind, researchers from Claude Bernard Lyon University in Lyon in France have shown that Perio plus regenerate mouthwash reduces the risk of transmitting SARS-CoV-2.
 The mouthwash reduces the viral load in the mouth by 71% after a single rinse, aiding the immune system in controlling the start of infection.

 Too often, dental students have to rely on textbook examples or only receive limited practical training when it comes to improving their oral hygiene skills.
 Dr Isabel Martínez Lizán is a professor of preventive and community dentistry at the University of Barcelona in Spain and takes her dental students through iTOP—short for individually trained oral prophylaxis.
 Thanks to the iTOP training programme, dental students learn the correct tools and techniques for perfect brushing through hands-on practice, so they in turn can set up their future patients for a lifetime of oral health.

 Although most oral diseases originate interdentally, the majority of patients stick to cleaning the tooth surfaces only.
 Jagoda Weihönig, a dental hygienist and iTOP lecturer based in Cracow in Poland, has been using the BOB-App to motivate patients to brush interdentally daily and to come back for regular recalls.
 With a mouth map and a simple inflammation score for each patient, the BOB-App helps practices to document the oral health of their patients easily and motivates patients to improve their scores with each visit.